userfront/survey-dev/README.md

 );
 ```

+---

+### 11.

-## Verify the Authorization token
+## Verify the JWT access token

-Now that the client sends an Authorization JWT, we need to verify and decode it on the backend.
+Now that the client sends an access JWT, we need to verify and decode it on the backend.

 `npm install --save jsonwebtoken`